-There are many original Inca Trails in the Andes, but the most famous section, simply known as The Inca Trail, is the original route to the breathtaking citadel of Machu Picchu.
-Spread over 4 Days, the 44 km trail through the Andes crosses three stunning high passes and encounters many ancient archaeological sities, culminating at the famous Lost City of the Incas.
-There are few treks in the world that combine natural beatuty, history and mystery with such an awe-inspiring final destination.
+There are many original Inca Trails in the Andes, but the most famous section, simply known as the Inca Trail, is the original route to the breathtaking citadel of Machu Picchu.
+It spreads over 4 days.
+The 44-km long trail passes through three stunning high passes of the Andes and interweaves many ancient archaeological sites, culminating in the famous Lost City of the Incas.
+There are not many treks in the world that combine natural beauty, history, and mystery with such an awe-inspiring final destination.

-The Inca trek is led by a local guide and supported by team of porters and cooks, leaving you with only a small day pack to carry.
-The trail can be demanding but can be completed by anyone who leads a reasonably active life - you certainly don't need to be an expert!
-The trail is not rushed and everyone is able to walk at their own pace.
-If you are in any doubt, or if you have any condition that may affect your ability to trek, we advise that you consult your doctor.
+The Inca Trail is led by a local bilingual Tour Guide and supported by a team of Porters and Cooks, leaving you with only a small daypack to carry.
+The trail can be challenging, but it can be done by anyone who leads a reasonably active life - you definitely do not need to be an expert!
+The trail is not in a hurry and everyone is able to walk at their own pace.
+If you have any doubts or if you have any condition that could affect your ability to trek, we recommend that you consult a doctor.

-Hidden within the magnificent snow-capped Andes is a part of Peru where you have all appeal of the Inca Trail - magical mountain scenery and the legacy of the Incas - without the tourist crowds.
-An exceptional alternative to the busy Inca Trail, the Lares Valley trek is so far off the beaten track that it has changed little over the last 500 years.
-With spectacular and diverse scenary, it is amazing that the area has remained largely untouched by tourism and retains its authenticity, offering a glimpse of life the way it used to be in Peru.
-You will meet traditionally dressed Andean farmers, and wander markets trading as they have done for centuries.
-You will see thatched stone and adobe houses and watch herds of llamas and alpacas roaming free.
+This track is hidden within the magnificent snow-capped Andes which are a part of Peru.
+There you can experience magical mountain scenery and the legacy of the Incas without crowds of trekkers.
+An exceptional alternative to the busy Inca Trail, the Lares Trek is so far off the beaten tracks that it has changed just a little over the last 500 years.
+Thanks to the magnificent and diverse scenery, it is a wonder that the area has remained largely untouched by tourism and retains its authenticity and offers a view of life that used to be typical in Peru for centuries There, you meet traditionally dressed Andean farmers, wander local markets, see thatched stone and adobe houses as well as watch herds of llamas and alpacas roaming free.

-Salkantay Trek is one of the most interesting and important alternative treks to do, due to its wide range diversity in flora and different ecosystems, and its inca site laid on top of a mountain and just in front of the back of the Machu Picchu mountain, and this trail finally gets to Aguas Calientes located at the base of the historical and archeological site of Machu Picchu, from where we take a early bus up there to see the sunshine and avoid crowds whilst doing Machu Picchu with one of our English speaking tour and knowledgeable guides.
+Salkantay Trek is one of the most interesting and important alternative treks to do, due to its wide range diversity in flora, various ecosystems, and a special Inca site laid on top of a mountain just in front of the backside of the Machu Picchu Mountain.
+This trail finally gets to Aguas Calientes located at the foot of the historical and archeological site of Machu Picchu, from where you take an early bus uphill to see the sunrise and avoid crowds whilst touring Machu Picchu with one of our English speaking and knowledgeable guides.

-In 2003 the Peruvian Government proposed many changes to the administration of the Inca Trail in a bid to protect its fragile eco-structure from over-use.
-Government started to enforce the majority of the regulations more strictly in 2005.
-Most of these proposals have been aimed at reducing the number of trekkers on the trail, improving the quality of the tour operators and offering a reservation system whereby trekkers will be forced to make their reservations many weeks (even months) in advance.
-The maximum number of Inca Trail permits sold per day is 500 (including porters, cook and guides).
-Permits often sell out several months in advance and we recommend you book 6 - 4 months ahead (particularly if trekking during the peak season from June to September).
-We can't guarantee the availability of permits, and in all instances Inca Trail booking will be on request until confirmed by our Cusco office.
-If you choose to book the Inca Trail within 60 days of your tour departure (90 days during high season) we will still attempt to secure you a permit but limited availability is likely to greatly reduce your chances of success especially in peak season.
-Once confirmed we can't make any amendments to your permit.
+In 2003, the Peruvian Government proposed many changes to the administration of the Inca Trail in a bid to protect its fragile eco-structure from over-use.
+The government started to enforce the majority of the regulations more strictly in 2005.
+Most of these proposals have been aimed at reducing the number of trekkers on the trail, improving the quality of the tour operators, and offering a reservation system whereby trekkers will be forced to make their reservations many weeks (even months) in advance.
+The maximum number of Inca Trail permits per day is 500 (including Porters, Cooks, and Guides)!
+Permits often sell out several months in advance and we recommend you to book 6 - 4 months ahead (particularly if trekking during the peak season from June to September)!

-Once your place on the trail has been confirmed we cannot make any amendments to your trek permit or trek date.
-Cancellation by you is subject to our standard booking conditions.
+Once your trail to Machu Picchu has been confirmed we cannot make any amendments related to the date, name, or the Inca Trail permit.
+Cancellation by you is subject to our standard booking. conditions.